ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 make get-desc-adapter-generator
 ```

-Then, to generate adapter for your descriptor, put `go:generate` command for
+Then, to generate an adapter for your descriptor, put `go:generate` command for
-`descriptor-adapter` to (preferably) your plugin's main go file:
+the `descriptor-adapter` to (preferably) your plugin's main go file:
 ```
 //go:generate descriptor-adapter --descriptor-name <your-descriptor-name>  --value-type <your-value-type-name> [--meta-type <your-metadata-type-name>] [--import <IMPORT-PATH>...] --output-dir "descriptor"
 ```